jekelija/lotrdndwiki/content/Factions/Pragmatists/Pragmatists.md

 ## Patron

-- **Rhodan**, the current king of Gondor, who wishes to protect his people
+- **Rhodan**, the current king of Rohan, who wishes to protect his people

 ## Key figures